Beach parking at Clearwater Beach access is plentiful...as long as you get there before prime time.

 The parking lot opens at 6:00 in the morning and closes at 1:00am.
-You have to feed Quarters to the meter at $1.25 per hour.
+You have to feed Quarters to the meter at $2.00 (or more) per hour.
 Bring a handful.
 The beach is white, sugary and fairly wide.
 It is a beautiful area...but very popular.

 Kendall Street Beach Access

 This Clearwater beach access is only several blocks north of Mandalay Park.
 Located between Kendall and Avalon Streets, it is a small parking lot with no restrooms or showers.
 The meters cost $2.00 per hour.

 This little area does not open until 8:00am and closes at 10:00pm.

 Forget about free parking.
 That is a Florida beach reminiscence.

 Keep in mind, there is NO public beach access or public parking north of Acacia Street.
 This area is all sequestered for guests or residents in the beach houses or condominium complexes.

 You'll find metered parking along Mandalay Avenue, to the south, between Acacia and Kendall Streets.

 Also, just north of Mandalay Park on the east side of the street is the Clearwater Beach Recreation Complex.